 Alpha particle (Rutherford) scattering experiments involved firing charged alpha particles at gold foil.
 Most of the nuclei went straight through the foil, while a small number were deflected, some at high angles.
 This showed that the atom is mostly empty space, with most of its mass concentrated in a small, positively charged nucleus.
 As an alpha particle approaches a nucleus, its kinetic energy is entirely converted to electric potential energy at its point of closest approach.

 Electron scattering experiments involve firing electrons at high relativistic speeds.
+Special relativity is covered in detail in Our Place in the Universe.

 Protons and neutrons are composed of smaller elementary particles, quarks.
 A proton is formed by three up, up, and down quarks bound together by the strong force, while a neutron is formed by three down, down, and up quarks.
 The up quark has a charge of